 The Key government in New Zealand announced plans to reduce emissions by 30 per cent below 2005 levels by 2030.
 Australia’s INDC submission to the United Nations includes an even less ambitious target of greenhouse gas emissions: 26 to 28 per cent below 2005 levels by 2030.

-Island leaders joined an international chorus of disapproval.
-Marshall Islands Foreign Minister de Brum said, “Australia’s weak target is another serious blow to its international reputation.
+Island leaders joined an chorus of disapproval.
+Marshall Islands Foreign Minister de Brum said, “Australia’s weak target is another serious blow to its reputation.
 As with Prime Minister Abbott’s attempt to ignore climate change when hosting the G20 last year, this will send a serious shudder through the Pacific and raise concern amongst its closest allies, including the United States and Europe.”

 De Brum went on: “This seems to be another example of Australian exceptionalism when it comes to tackling the biggest economic, environmental and security challenge of the twenty-first century.
 If the rest of the world followed Australia’s lead, the Great Barrier Reef would disappear.
 So would my country and the other vulnerable atoll nations on Australia’s doorstep.”